 As your business grows and acquires new customers, the profits will also multiply.
-These changes make it increasingly essential to invest in vital resources like new technologies, stock-market or digital assistance.
+These changes make it increasingly essential to invest in vital resources like new technologies, stockmarket or digital assistance.
 In addition to this, the growth of a small business may require more staff and physical space, possibly in a new city, state or country.
-This further adds up to the payroll and other property-related expenditure.
-Since the income and expenses get complex, companies need to adopt automated finance platforms.
-These digital platform helps you to sort and manage various costs, process payment data and create an all-encompassing finance report for a systematic budget revision.
+This adds up to the payroll and other property-related expenditure.
+As income and expenses become more complex, companies should adopt automated finance platforms in order to manage various costs, process payment data and create an all-encompassing finance report for a systematic budget revision.

 2. Establish a Smooth Chain of Command

 If your business is expanding to the point where you do need to employ more staff, it is worth creating separate departments within the organisation, with each division assigned a separate set of responsibilities.
 Furthermore, with the creation of new factions, your business requires good and experienced leaders that can manage various projects.
 It is important to set a smooth chain of command to streamline business operations and help your employees achieve their full potential.